 Reading your gauge is like reading the gas gauge in your car.
-If the float is at the bottom of the tube or not visible, then the tank is empty or close to empty.
+If the float is not visible at the bottom of the tube, the tank is empty or close to empty.
 See Hillside’s Tank Chart.

-Do NOT always trust your gauge, they can be finicky.
-To manually check your heating oil level in an oil tank you will need a straight stick.
+Do NOT always trust your gauge; they can be finicky.
+You will need a straight stick to check your heating oil level in an oil tank manually.

-Remember: We recommend ordering heating oil when your tank is one-quarter full rather than ordering in a no-heat emergency.
-Sign up for our Worry-Free Winter and we’ll manage everything for you.
+Remember: We recommend ordering heating oil when your tank is one-quarter full rather than in a no-heat emergency.
+Sign up for our Worry-Free Winter; we’ll manage everything for you.

 Usually, the emergency shutoff switch is located near the basement steps and/or next to your heating system.
 Make sure the switch is in the “ON” position.
 These switches look like light switches and accidentally get turned off if you have guests.
 This happens more frequently than you might think.

 Locate and open your electrical panel.
 It’s usually found in the basement or a utility room.
 Check for and fix any blown fuses or tripped circuit breakers.
 Sometimes, our furnace technicians “repair” the furnace by simply making sure your furnace is getting power.